 The course of study leading to the Certificate in Museum Studies comprises 15 credit hours at the graduate level.
 The Graduate Certificate in Museum Studies is designed to provide students with a solid grounding in the histories, concepts, and practices of the discipline of museum studies.
-The certificate program enables students to integrate knowledge of museum studies into their own academic disciplines or professional training.
+The Certificate Program enables students to integrate knowledge of museum studies into their own academic disciplines or professional training.

 The Museum Studies core curriculum is the basis for the Graduate Certificate, which emphasizes the essential interdisciplinary and collaborative nature of museum work by drawing on a range of departments in the University.
 Students in the program gain knowledge in preparation for doctoral study, as well as for employment in museums and related fields such as historic preservation, cultural resource preservation, archives, and government agencies.

 Admission to Graduate Studies